2020 Initial Priority State Targets

 With these critical issues on the line, a coming redistricting process in 2022, and a dizzying array of thousands of elections next year, focus is a strategic imperative for TFC.

-As of August 2019, TFC has completed 338 projects for 189 campaigns, including a major and ongoing deployment to Virginia in 2019, where the State House and State Senate are both two seats away from flipping control this November.
+As of April of 2020, TFC has completed 423 projects for 217 campaigns, including a major and ongoing deployment to Virginia in 2019, where the State House and State Senate are both two seats away from flipping control this November.

 We’re ready to continue scaling our work, and super excited to announce our 2020 state legislative priority list.